 Ideally, there should be at least one additional unit on site as a backup in case of a unit service requirement.

-Positioning the Air-Cleaning Units
+Positioning the dust collectors

 A unit should typically be located away from the air entry routes to establish the longest possible airflow path.
 Air-moving auxiliary fans may be placed within containment workspaces to further circulate air and direct contaminated air out of stagnant zones.

-Dismantling the System
+Dismantling the system

 When the final inspection and results of the final air tests have indicated the work area has been completely decontaminated, the pressure differential units may be safely turned off and removed/relocated.